alpeshdgapps/photoid-india-legal/index.md

 ### 2.1 AI Processing Provider (Paid Studio-Quality Export)

-When you use credits and request a studio-quality version of your photo, the selected photo is sent through our processing flow to our third-party AI processing provider.
+When you use credits and request a studio-quality version of your photo, the photo you capture is sent through our processing flow to our third-party AI processing provider.
 Our current provider is Replicate (replicate.com), a cloud AI processing service operated by Replicate Inc. We may change this provider in the future; if we do, we will update this section.

 The provider is used only to produce the requested background-removal or background-cleanup result.
-The provider processes the selected photo on our behalf as a service provider and returns the processed result to the app.
+The provider processes the photo you capture on our behalf as a service provider and returns the processed result to the app.
 We do not authorize the provider to use your photo for advertising, resale, or any independent purpose unrelated to providing the processing service.
 We do not sell your photos or share them with third parties for their own use.

 - Your photo is transmitted over HTTPS using encrypted connections
 - The provider processes the photo and returns the result